top of page

 But don't let the small size fool you.
 It comes in three different recording lengths, NTC-60, NTC-90 and NTC-120 which correspond to the recording time of 60, 90 and 120 minutes.

-This is an amazing music player and recorder.
-I had so much fun with it and enjoy the music coming out of it so much.
-It is quite rare and expensive because Sony only released two models this NT-1 and its predecessor the NT-2 in 1996 and it has ended its production long time ago.
-So, it is unlikely that you'll see one in person very often, meanwhile please enjoy the gallery.
+This is an exceptional music player and recorder.
+I have greatly enjoyed using it and appreciate the quality of the music it produces.
+It is quite rare and costly, as Sony only released two models: the NT-1 and its predecessor, the NT-2, in 1996, and production ceased a long time ago.
+Therefore, encountering one in person is uncommon.
+In the meantime, please enjoy the gallery.
 Thank you for reading.

 NT-1 Specification: